Tel. +1 (514) 887-7871

 The technical documentation must contain specific information documented in the procedure.

-For most devices, being EU RoHS compliance is not sufficient to comply with all your product's environmental compliance obligations in Europe.
+For most devices, being EU RoHS compliant is not sufficient to comply with all your product's environmental compliance obligations in Europe.
 Here are some of the main applicable EU regulations for your products:

 Other than RoHS, the REACH regulation is another important mandatory obligation in Europe, which applies to chemicals, mixtures, but also products like electronic equipment.
 Importantly, the Substances of Very High Concern (SVHC) list controls the use of dozens of substances that may be present in electronic devices.

 While RoHS tends to reduce the concentration of certain hazardous substances from the design, WEEE (Waste of Electrical and Electronic Equipment) deals with the product's end-of-life by making the producer responsible for the e-waste.